LAStools/LAStools/bin/txt2las_README.md

 the x, y, and z coordinate, the next two should be skipped, and the next number is the scan angle.

+If the file contains a line with the column description, as outputted by the '-coldesc' flag in las2txt, the '-parse' argument can be omitted, and it will be automatically detected by inferring the format from the file's own description.

 The other supported entries are:
   x : [x] coordinate
   y : [y] coordinate